Le Tonkinois Varnish

 To install the remote temperature sensor join it to the grey and brown/white loom wires.
 The sensor is not polarity dependent so can be connected either way round.
 In the loom connector the brown/white wire is on pin 13 and the grey wire on pin 8.
 The far end of the brown/white wire will be connected to the controller.
 You will need to join to that wire for the sensor, leaving the existing wiring intact.

-Air Heater Symptoms: The Eberspacher set temperature control seems to have very little relationship to ambient temperature.
+The Eberspacher set temperature control has very little relationship to ambient temperature.

 When a remote sensor will not help.